hhvm/hsl/src/os/README.md

 A common practice in C library is to expose a set of functions, including a constructor, a destructor and several setters, to manipulate an short-lived C pointer.
-Instead of directly provide Hack version of these functions, a `shape` or `vec` corresponds to the short-lived C pointer should be expose, and the underlying C `struct` should be internally created on demand from the `shape` or `vec`, when another underlying C function requires the short-lived C pointer.
+Instead of directly providing the Hack version of these functions, a `shape` or `vec` corresponding to the short-lived C pointer should be expose, and the underlying C `struct` should be internally created on demand from the `shape` or `vec`, when another underlying C function requires the short-lived C pointer.

 ### Unordered setters